Department of International Business

 Point 02

-Diverse intercultural programs including overseas internships
+Diverse cross-cultural programs such as overseas internships

 The goal of the Department’s many overseas learning programs is to develop students’ abilities to think for themselves and reach their own conclusions through the research they conduct while abroad.
 Among these are a study abroad program focused on learning from the global business environment and an international internship program that provides opportunities to apply classroom learning in the real world.